 With the coming of spring, new shoots and myriad blooms fill the world with their colors and fragrance as Earth celebrates her regeneration.
-In India, the Hindus of Maharashtra, Goa, Karnataka, and Kerala celebrate spring with the festival of Gudhi Padva, which falls on padva, “first day,” of shukla paksh, “waxing moon,” in the Indian month of Chaitra.
+In India, Hindus of Maharashtra, Goa, Karnataka, and Kerala celebrate spring with the festival of Gudhi Padva, which falls on padva, “the first day,” of shukla paksh, “the waxing moon,” in the Indian month of Chaitra.
 Gudhi means “the flag of victory.”
 Gudhi Padva also marks the beginning of Chaitra Navaratri, the nine-day celebration of Goddess Durga.

 I grew up in Delhi, India, and though my family did not celebrate Gudhi Padva, I was surrounded by friends and neighbors from various states of India who celebrated this day as Gudhi Padva, Ugadi, Yugadi, Baisakhi, and Navreh.
-There were small differences in the way each one celebrated this festival, but there were common themes—spring, regeneration, excitement, anticipation, and exuberant celebrations.
+There were small differences in the way each locale celebrated this festival, but there were common themes—spring, regeneration, excitement, anticipation, and exuberant celebration.

 In the days leading up to Gudhi Padva, it is traditional for people to clean and decorate their homes.
-When I was a child, I would observe my neighbors adorning their homes with colorful rangolis mirroring Mother Nature as she created her own rangoli with new leaves and colorful blooms.
+When I was a child, I would observe my neighbors adorning their homes with colorful rangolis, mirroring Mother Nature as she created her own rangoli with new leaves and colorful blooms.
 It is as though Earth can no longer contain her joy, and so she bursts forth in delight.
-As a Siddha Yogi, I now have this understanding that this is a time not just for external cleaning, but also for cleaning our own hearts and letting the light of the Self shine forth.
+As a Siddha Yogi, I now have the understanding that this is a time not just for external cleaning but also for cleaning our hearts and letting the light of the Self shine forth from within ourselves.

 On the morning of Gudhi Padva, our neighbors’ homes would be abuzz with activity.
 Families would arise before dawn and take an oil bath (an Ayurvedic tradition) and dress in new clothes.
 In some families, at sunrise all members of the household would enter the puja room with their eyes closed.
-Before their altars, they would open their eyes, so that their first glimpse of the new year was darshan of the Lord.
-The rituals and prayers were not complete before everyone, including my family, received prasad made of bitter neem leaves and sweet jaggery.
+Before their altar, they would open their eyes, so that their first glimpse of the new year was darshan of the Lord.
+The rituals and prayers were not complete until everyone—including their neighbors—received from them prasad made of bitter neem leaves and sweet jaggery.
 In the homes of some friends from Karnataka, spicy, sour, salty, and astringent ingredients were added to the bitter and sweet.
-This combination is to remind us of the different flavors of life.
+This combination is to remind us of the varied flavors of life.
 The contrast encourages us to always turn within to the Self, which is changeless, and to quiet the restless mind through meditation and contemplation.